ybakos/zuvuya-compositor/README.md

 Rather, each program draws its contents in a "window", which itself is represented as a chunk of memory.

-It is the job of a compositor to provide those chunks of memory to each individual program, then combine the contents of those chunks of memory together and send that composition of data to the framebuffer.
-This means that each program, running in its own process, must have a way of requesting a chunk of memory from the compositor, and must be able to inform the compositor that its "window" is ready to be composited.
+It is the job of a compositor to combine the contents of those chunks of memory owned by each individual program and send that composition of data to the framebuffer.
+This means that each program, running in its own process, must have a way of obtaining a chunk of memory to draw in, share that memory with the compositor, and must be able to inform the compositor that its "window" is ready to be composited.
 In addition, the client must somehow be made aware of input events, such as a mouse click.

 Let's see what it takes to create a program that can talk to a Wayland compositor, and circle back to our compositor, to see what it takes to